kewde/slate/source/index.md

 *No man will make a great leader who wants to do it all himself or get all the credit for doing it.* ~Andrew Carnegie

 The original visionaries were the creators of Bytecoin, for whom we are thankful.
-Their technical documentation link has been included in the references.
+Their technical documentation link has been included in the references *[1]*.
 The information they provide may not always apply to Shadow.
 They are doing great work on creating a truely anonymous altcoin, surely worth to keep an eye on their work!

 We would also like to take time to thank **Peter Todd**,he figured out how to implement stealth addresses into Bitcoin.
-You can find a link to his white paper in the references.
+You can find a link to his white paper in the references *[2]*.
 He is a Bitcoin core developer and has done amazing work on Bitcoin and deserves the mention.

+Peter is also associated with DarkWallet , whose wiki provided lots of information on the working of Stealth addresses!
+Again, the link can be found in the references *[3]*.

+The documentation at *sx* can also be very helpful to understand the concept of Stealth addresses, they also provide tools that can help you understand how it works. *[4]*.

 ### Address encoding and decoding